Designing globally available services using Azure SQL Database

 In this pattern, the application switches to read-only mode when the read-write connections start getting time-out errors.
-The Web Application is deployed to both regions and include a connection to the read-write listener endpoint and different connection to the read-only listener endpoint (1).
-The Traffic manager profile should use priority routing.
+The web application is deployed to both regions and includes a connection to the read-write listener endpoint and different connection to the read-only listener endpoint (1).
+The Traffic Manager profile should use priority routing.
 End point monitoring should be enabled for the application endpoint in each region (2).

 The following diagram illustrates this configuration before an outage:

-If an outage happens in region B, the traffic manager detects the failure of the end point web-app-2 in region B and marks it degraded (1).
+If an outage happens in region B, Traffic Manager detects the failure of the end point web-app-2 in region B and marks it degraded (1).
 In the meantime, the failover group switches the read-only listener to region A (2).
-This outage does not impact the end user experience but the primary database is exposed during the outage.
+This outage does not impact the end-user experience but the primary database is exposed during the outage.
 The following diagram illustrates a failure in the secondary region:

 Once the outage is mitigated, the secondary database is immediately synchronized with the primary and the read-only listener is switched back to the secondary database in region B. During synchronization performance of the primary could be slightly impacted depending on the amount of data that needs to be synchronized.

 - It avoids data loss during the temporary outages.